U.S. Geological Survey Manual

 Instruction: This chapter is revised to reference the new Inspection and Abatement System which provides employees with a Web-based method to report unsafe and unhealthful conditions.

 1. Purpose.
 To specify requirements for investigating and resolving employee reports of unsafe or unhealthful conditions and allegations of reprisal.

-B. 29 Code of Federal Regulations (CFR) 1960.28, Employee Reports of Unsafe or Unhealthful Working Conditions.
+B. 29 CFR 1960.28, Employee Reports of Unsafe or Unhealthful Working Conditions.

 3. Informal (Verbal) Employee Reports of Unsafe or Unhealthful Conditions.